With roster spots on the line, Washington thrashed by Ravens in preseason finale

 In the team’s third and final preseason game, Washington benched its starters and key reserves (27 players total) to give those on the bubble ample time to prove their value ahead of Tuesday’s 4 p.m. deadline to form an initial 53-man roster.

 The game itself mattered little and thank goodness; Baltimore crushed Washington in every phase, amassing 311 yards and 23 points in the first half alone.
-But the final tryout for players hoping for a spot on the roster disappointed, putting their future in doubt.
+More important were the individual performances, with jobs at stake.

+“As a whole it wasn’t very good,” Rivera said.
+“Individually, there’s going to be some good things, some things I think we’ll feel good about.
+I think some things came through that made things clearer for us."

 Quarterback Kyle Allen, the team’s starter at one point last season, led a group of second- and third-stringers who did him few favors.
-Passes were dropped — by nearly everyone, receivers and running backs alike.
+Throughout the first half, passes were dropped — by nearly everyone, receivers and running backs alike.
+Protection from the line was weak, too, as rushers pushed back its tackles, notably Saahdiq Charles on the right side.

 On one sequence in the first quarter, running back Peyton Barber dropped a pass in the backfield, then failed to pick up a blitz.
 Undrafted rookie back Jaret Patterson, who needed to show his ability to catch passes after making few receptions at the University of Buffalo, had at least two drops.
-Wide receiver Antonio Gandy-Golden had one, too, as did rookie slot receiver Dax Milne, who nearly had a second drop, on a screen pass.
+Wide receiver Antonio Gandy-Golden had one, as did rookie slot receiver Dax Milne, who nearly had a second drop, on a screen pass.

-Protection from the line was weak as rushers pushed back its tackles, notably Saahdiq Charles on the right side.
+“[They’re] trying too hard to make plays," Rivera said.
+"I’m watching Jaret Patterson turn his head before he completes the catch.
+More so than anything else, it just tells me he’s anxious.
+He wants the ball to make the play.
+Sometimes you just got to understand, ‘Settle in, do what you’ve been doing, and you’ll be fine.’ ”

+Allen, who is working his way back from an ankle injury that cost him the second half of last season, “had his moments,” Rivera said.
+His play has been limited in training camp because of the injury, but with extended time Saturday, he said the ankle gave him no issues.

-Allen had his share of errors, too — an overthrow to Gandy-Golden up the middle and poor communication with his backs — but the collective inefficiency left little with which to truly judge the quarterback.
+But he, too, had his share of errors, including an overthrow to Gandy-Golden up the middle.
+But the collective inefficiency left little with which to truly judge the quarterback.
 Washington’s first five drives ended in a punt, punt, punt, punt and missed field goal.

+“We just needed better execution,” Allen said.
+“I just felt like we weren’t staying on schedule.
+We had a lot of long third downs, a lot of three-and-outs.
+We just weren’t putting ourself in good position to succeed.”

 The defense, however, was worse.